ikramchehouani/cozco-backoffice-frontend/README.md

-## Cozco Backoffice Frontend

-Welcome to the Cozco Backoffice Frontend!
-This project is your gateway to managing all the back-office operations for Cozco, built with the power of React and a dash of creativity.
+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run the following scripts to make your development experience cozy and productive:

-npm start

-Fire up the app in development mode with:

-npm start

-Open http://localhost:3000 in your favorite browser to see the magic happen.
-The app will automatically reload when you make changes, and any lint errors will be displayed in the console.

-npm test
-Launch the test runner with:

-npm test
-Run interactive tests and ensure your code is as cozy as it can be!
-For more details on running tests, check out the testing documentation.

-npm run build
-Build the app for production with:

-npm run build
-This command bundles React in production mode, optimizing the build for the best performance.
-The output goes into the build folder, ready to be deployed.
-Your build will be minified, and the filenames will include hashes for optimal caching.

-npm run eject
-Feeling adventurous? eject gives you full control over the build tools and configuration:

-npm run eject
-Note: This is a one-way operation.
-Once you eject, you can't go back!
-Use this if you need customization beyond what Create React App offers out of the box.

-Learn More

-Want to dive deeper?
-Here are some resources to learn more about the technologies powering this project:

-React documentation
-React Router documentation
-Code Splitting

-Improve performance with code splitting.
-Learn more here.

-Analyzing the Bundle Size

-Keep your app lean by analyzing the bundle size.
-Learn more here.

-Making a Progressive Web App

-Take your app to the next level by making it a Progressive Web App.
-Learn more here.

-## Advanced Configuration

-For advanced configuration options, see here.

-## Deployment

-Ready to share your work with the world?
-Learn about deployment here.

-npm run build fails to minify

-Troubleshoot build minification issues here.

-## Project Overview

-This repository serves as the frontend for Cozy's backoffice, providing a seamless and efficient interface for managing the backend operations.
-Whether you're handling articles, overseeing the dashboard, or managing user authentication, this project has got you covered.

-## Clone the repository:

-git clone git@github.com:ikramchehouani/cozco-backoffice-frontend.git
-cd cozy-backoffice-frontend
-Install dependencies:

-npm install

-Start the development server:

-npm start

-Open http://localhost:3000 to view the app.

-## Contribution

-We welcome contributions to make this project even cozier!
-Feel free to submit issues and pull requests.

-## License

-This project is licensed under the MIT License.
+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+### `npm test`

+Launches the test runner in the interactive watch mode.\
+See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run eject`

+**Note: this is a one-way operation.
+Once you `eject`, you can't go back!**

+If you aren't satisfied with the build tool and configuration choices, you can `eject` at any time.
+This command will remove the single build dependency from your project.

+Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
+All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
+At this point you're on your own.

+You don't have to ever use `eject`.
+The curated feature set is suitable for small and middle deployments, and you shouldn't feel obligated to use this feature.
+However we understand that this tool wouldn't be useful if you couldn't customize it when you are ready for it.

+## Learn More

+You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

+To learn React, check out the [React documentation](https://reactjs.org/).

+### Code Splitting

+This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

+### Analyzing the Bundle Size

+This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

+### Making a Progressive Web App

+This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

+### Advanced Configuration

+This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)

+### Deployment

+This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

+### `npm run build` fails to minify

+This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)